 Mujaddara is pure Levantine comfort food.
-The Levant region of the Middle East (the Eastern Mediterranean countries) has some of my favorite food in the world.
+It’s a delicious, vegan recipe made with lentils, fried onions, and rice.
+The Levant region of the Middle East (the Eastern Mediterranean countries) has some of the best food in the world.
 Think: rice, cucumbers, mint leaves, pomegranate, tons of spices, olives, hummus, etc. This dish is no exception.
 It's delicious.

 I don't like to serve mujaddara without a salad - it seems too heavy on it's own.
 It's also delicious with a minted yogurt.
 I wanted to show how this dish could be served vegan though, so I didn't include yogurt in these photos.
 Tonight, we'll be eating it as pictured, but when I take it to work tomorrow for lunch, I'll take along some yogurt and maybe some golden raisins to mix in the mujaddara to change it up.